 Cybercrime has significantly increased due to the growing dependence on the IT sector within businesses small or big and also with the Covid 19 pandemic, the internet is the only way people can connect to their friends and family.
-Clearing off the misconception that only large-scale companies are harmed because of frauds, many cybercriminals target smaller and mid-sized companies in particular because criminals know they don’t have as much to invest in their cybersecurity efforts.
+Clearing off the misconception that only large-scale companies are harmed because of frauds, many cybercriminals have started targetting software developers, and smaller & mid-sized companies in particular.
+In fact, they are more susceptible to data breaches.

 WHAT IS A DATA BREACH?